MarceloHey/Point-Shoot/README.md

 # Point-Shoot
-Littel point &amp; Shoot game made with HTML Canvas
+Little point &amp; Shoot game made with HTML Canvas

 [You can play it here](https://point-shoot-bay.vercel.app/)